SAEON/academic-kickstart/content/post/outreach/index.markdown

 projects: []
 ---

-News on recent outreach and training events from the Fynbos Node reported in [SAEON's eNewsletter](https://enews.saeon.ac.za/) over the past few years:
+News on recent outreach and training events as reported in [SAEON's eNewsletter](https://enews.saeon.ac.za/) over the past few years:

 2020